lauslim12/intract-social-network/README.md

 * Then, utilize `npm start` to start the production SASS code.
 * The production SASS code is to auto compile the SASS code to CSS.
 * Use `npm run build:project` to concat, auto prefix, and compress the SASS/CSS code.
-* Without `npm install`, it is still possible to use the website application though, as the node packages are only used for development dependencies.